sweengineeringlabs/rustful-ts/doc/0-ideation/research/paper/wasm-typescript-time-series-analytics-benchmark.md

 1. **Single runtime:** Benchmarks conducted only in Node.js; browser performance may differ.
 2. **Cold start not measured:** WASM initialization time (~50-100ms) not included in per-operation benchmarks.
 3. **Single machine:** Results may vary across CPU architectures.
-4. **Synthetic data:** Data uses uniform random distribution without seasonality, trends, or autocorrelation (see Section 2.3).
-While valid for timing benchmarks, real-world datasets would be needed to validate performance under production data characteristics.
+4. **Synthetic data baseline:** Initial benchmarks used uniform random distribution (see Section 2.3).
+This limitation was addressed by validating with real-world datasets (Section 3.4), confirming consistent performance characteristics.

 ---

 ## 6. Conclusion

 WebAssembly provides substantial performance improvements for computation-intensive time series analytics, with speedups reaching 8.5x for large-dataset financial calculations.
 However, the JavaScript-WASM boundary introduces marshalling overhead that penalizes small, frequent operations.

+**Validated with real-world data:** Benchmarks on actual stock prices (SPY), weather data (Melbourne temperature), and cyclical sensor data (sunspots) confirm that WASM advantages persist regardless of data characteristics.
+Financial risk metrics show 3-5x speedups, and `fit()` operations achieve 7-8x speedups on real datasets with seasonality, trends, and volatility clustering.

 A hybrid architecture—using WASM for batch computations and training while keeping TypeScript for small, latency-sensitive operations—offers the best of both worlds.
 The crossover point of approximately 1,000 data points provides a practical threshold for implementation decisions.